entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 425. Posterior pit line comprises two section on the paranuchal plate: absent (0); present (1).
 >  - This character is widely present in holonematid, including Wuding *Holonema*.

+426. Infrapostsuborbital plate: absent (0); present (1).
+>  - The infrapostsuborbital plate is present in *Holonema westolli*.
+Miles (1971) regarded this plate as homologous to the infraprelateral plate of the antiarch *Bothrolepis*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.